Effect of chirality imbalance on Hall transport of PrRhC$_2$

 The WSMs exhibit several chirality related transport under the application of external magnetic and electric fields.
-The non-conservation of chiral Weyl fermions at two WNs, referred to as the chiral anomaly \cite{Adler:1969, Bell:1969, Nielsen:1981, Nielsen:1983}, causes a hallmark signature of negative longitudinal magnetoresistance (LMR) for WSM under parallel magnetic and electric fields \cite{Zyuzin:2012,PhysRevB.86.115133,Wan_2011, Xu:2011,Goswami:2013}.
+The non-conservation of chiral Weyl fermions at two WNs, referred to as the chiral anomaly \cite{Adler:1969, Bell:1969, Nielsen:1981, Nielsen:1983}, results in a hallmark signature of negative longitudinal magnetoresistance for WSM under parallel magnetic and electric fields \cite{Zyuzin:2012,PhysRevB.86.115133,Wan_2011, Xu:2011,Goswami:2013}.
 The co-planar arrangement of electric and magnetic fields can lead to planar Hall effect (PHE) \cite{Nandy_2017,Nandy_2018,Tanay_2018} that is fundamentally different from the Lorentz force driven conventional Hall effect.
-Importantly, chiral anomaly mediated negative LMR and PHE in Dirac semimetals and WSMs have been experimentally observed \cite{Huang_2015,Jia_2016,Xu_2016,Erfu_2016,Li_2018,Liang_2018,Wang_2018,Chen_2018,Kumar_2018,Singha_2018,PhysRevB.98.081103,PhysRevB.98.121108}.
-Interestingly, in the absence of electric field, charge transport occurs due to chiral magnetic effect (CME) in WSMs with non-degenerate WNs \cite{PhysRevLett.109.181602, PhysRevB.88.104412, Zhou_2013, PhysRevLett.116.077201, PhysRevB.92.085138,PhysRevLett.115.117403,li2016chiral}.
-The anomalous Hall effect (AHE) is, on the other hand, a key signature of non-trivial Berry curvature (BC) of magnetic WSM in the absence of magnetic field \cite{PhysRevLett.113.187202,Shekhar9140,zyuzin2016intrinsic}.
-The WSMs become testbed for investigating various non-linear transport properties apart from the above first-order responses \cite{de2017quantized,PhysRevB.104.245122,PhysRevB.103.144308,PhysRevB.103.245119,nag2022distinct,Das21}.
+Importantly, chiral anomaly mediated negative {\mg {longitudinal magnetoresistance}} and PHE in Dirac semimetals and WSMs have been experimentally observed \cite{Huang_2015,Jia_2016,Xu_2016,Erfu_2016,Li_2018,Liang_2018,Wang_2018,Chen_2018,Kumar_2018,Singha_2018,PhysRevB.98.081103,PhysRevB.98.121108, PhysRevB.98.161110}. {\mg {A giant PHE has been theoretically predicted in topological materials due to chiral anomaly \cite{PhysRevB.96.041110}}}.
+Interestingly, in the absence of electric field, charge transport occurs due to {\mg {chiral magnetic effect}} in WSMs with non-degenerate WNs \cite{PhysRevLett.109.181602, PhysRevB.88.104412, Zhou_2013, PhysRevLett.116.077201, PhysRevB.92.085138,PhysRevLett.115.117403,li2016chiral}.
+The anomalous Hall effect (AHE) is, on the other hand, a key signature of non-trivial Berry curvature of magnetic WSM in the absence of magnetic field \cite{PhysRevLett.113.187202,Shekhar9140,zyuzin2016intrinsic}.
+Notice that the Berry curvature in {\mg {inversion symmetry}} broken family of non-magnetic WSMs is also instrumental to yield the non-linear transport properties extending the quantum topological transport beyond the realm of linear regime \cite{de2017quantized,PhysRevB.104.245122,PhysRevB.103.144308,PhysRevB.103.245119,nag2022distinct,Das21}.